'Frenzied' attack: Dog breaks into cattery, kills three cats

 Young said Ōpōtiki District Council planning and regulatory manager Gary McCormack had contacted her after the attack.

-“He expressed his sympathy and arranged for a dog trap to be brought down,” she said.
+“He expressed his sympathy and arranged for a dog trap to be brought down.

 “A dog might return to what they see as an easy place to kill a cat.”